theoutsider24/Twitter/BUILDLOG.md

 Started building up a frontend allowing the creation and retrieval of tweets.

-In order to make new tweets appear immediately, I've implemented a websocket connection to the backend, currently just in FastAPI, which allows me to run both a REST API and a websocket API.
+In order to make new tweets appear immediately, I've implemented a websocket connection to the backend, currently just in `FastAPI`, which allows me to run both a REST API and a websocket API.

 I tried using `socket.io` but quickly learned that it's easier to just use basic websockets unless you have socket.io on both ends.